Free City of Danzig: Second World War and aftermath

-On 1 September 1939, the day of the German invasion of the Free City of Danzig, Foster signed a law declaring the Free City to be incorporated into Germany.
-On the same day, Hitler signed a law declaring the law signed by Foster to be German law and the Free City of Danzig was officially incorporated into Germany.
+On 1 September 1939, the day of the German invasion of the Free City of Danzig, Forster signed a law declaring the Free City to be incorporated into Germany.
+On the same day, Hitler signed a law declaring the law signed by Forster to be German law and the Free City of Danzig was officially incorporated into Germany.

-The Polish military forces in the city held out until 7 September.
+The Polish garrison of Westerplatte held out until 7 September.

 Up to 4,500 members of the Polish minority were arrested with many of them executed.
 In the city itself hundreds of Polish prisoners were subjected to cruel executions and experiments, which included castration of men and sterilization of women considered dangerous to the "purity of Nordic race" and beheading by guillotine.
 The judicial system was one of the main tools of extermination policy towards Poles led by Nazi Germany in the city and verdicts were motivated by statements that Poles were subhuman.

 By the end of the Second World War, nearly all of the city had been reduced to ruins.
 On 30 March 1945, the city was taken by the Red Army.

 At the Yalta Conference in February 1945, the Allies agreed that the city would become part of Poland.
 No formal treaty has ever altered the status of the Free City of Danzig, and its incorporation into Poland has rested upon the general acquiescence of the international community.
-In 1947, a Free City of Danzig Government in Exile was established.
+Subsequently, several groups proclaimed they represented the Free City of Danzig Government in Exile, a continuation of the state.

-The expulsion of the pre-war inhabitants started already before the decisions of the Potsdam conference of August 1945.
+The expulsion of the pre-war inhabitants started already before the decisions of the Potsdam Conference of August 1945.
 From June to October an estimated number of 60,000 residents were expelled by Polish authorities, often units of the Polish Armed Forces, the Polish State Security and the Milicja Obywatelska encircled certain areas and forced the inhabitants to make room for newly arrived Polish settlers.
 About 20,000 Germans left on their own and by late 1945 between 10,000 and 15,000 pre-war inhabitants remained.

-By 1950, around 285,000 fled and expelled citizens of the former Free City were living in Germany, and 13,424 citizens of the former Free City had been "verified" and granted Polish citizenship.
+By 1950, 13,424 citizens of the former Free City had been "verified" and granted Polish citizenship.
 By 1947, 126,472 Danzigers of German ethnicity were expelled to Germany from Gdańsk, and 101,873 Poles from Central Poland and 26,629 from Soviet-annexed Eastern Poland took their place (these figures refer to the city of Gdańsk itself, not to the whole area of pre-war Free City).